powsybl/.github/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [PowSyBl Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to the developpers of the PowSyBl community [powsybl-dev@lists.lfenergy.org](mailto:powsybl-dev@lists.lfenergy.org).
+Please report unacceptable behavior to the members of the PowSyBl team [powsybl-tsc@lists.lfenergy.org](mailto:powsybl-tsc@lists.lfenergy.org).

 ## License and developer Certificate of Origin